The Wildflowers

 - Make a donation of your choice, to support the care we are giving to local people.

-- Seeds will be sown in April and we hope The Wildflowers will be in full bloom by late June.
+- Seeds are sown in spring and we hope the wildflowers will be at their best during May and June.

-- We will keep in touch as we plant the meadow so you can follow its progress.
-We will let you know about opportunities to come and see The Wildflowers, if you would like to.
+- We will keep in touch as the flowers bloom so you can follow their progress.

 Sunflower